rremple/intervalidus/readme.md

 application design consideration.
 But it is such a common pattern, it is odd that there isn’t some more direct support in libraries for representing validity as a kind of collection.
 There are lots of libraries for representing intervals and even interval sets, but not intervals as they relate to data as a kind of collection, and not multidimensional intervals.
-(Intervalidus has no upper bound on the number of dimensions supported!)
+(Intervalidus has no upper bound on the number of dimensions!)

 For example, what is valid may depend on time.
 Say that on December 25<sup>th</sup> a user signs up for a basic tier of service effective January 1<sup>st</sup>.
 Then, on March 15<sup>th</sup>, they upgrade to the premium service tier